samkanta/GettingCleaningData-CourseProject/CodeBook.md

 The data sets from the study collectively formed the Human Activity Recognition database, available here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
 - these were used as the basis for the Course Project.

+Data Transformation
+The raw data sets were processed with the run_analysis.R script.
+Within the script, the following...

 Variables
 Although the original study examined 561 features, the measures for computing feature vectors in the Course Project were limited to Mean Value (mean) and Standard Deviation (std).